UserBulba/TorSite/README.md

 # Tor All in One - Dockerized Hidden Service

-This project provides a Dockerized solution for hosting a Tor hidden service, integrating Nginx and Hugo for a robust, secure, and easily maintainable web presence on the dark web.
-It is designed for users seeking a highly automated setup with advanced tools for domain generation, security scanning, and traffic monitoring.
+This project provides a Dockerized solution for hosting a Tor hidden service.
+It is designed for users seeking a highly automated setup with tools for domain generation, security scanning, and traffic monitoring.

 ![Logo](images/logo.jpg "Logo")